NinevaStudios/nineva-docs/docs/unity-plugins/android-goodies.md

 **Q:** How do I found out what permissions I have to put in my `AndroidManifest.xml` file?

-**A:** Every class has permissions listed in xml reference docs, also check the documenation for specific class in the right column of this documentation.
+**A:** Every class has permissions listed in xml reference docs, also check the documentation for specific class in the right column of this documentation.
 Also check the permissions provided in `AndroidManifest.xml` in `Plugins/Android` folder - it contains all the required permissions for all the functions.

 ## Overriding `UnityPlayerActivity`